 Sinners

 This is my first movie review, in general I haven’t written about movies as often.
-I’m not sure why, perhaps simply that there feels like there are plenty of movie reviews already, or that reviewing a television show feels like there’s more to write about since there’s simply more content to discuss.
-But, on the subway ride home, I had some thoughts as to what I had just watched.
-So here I am, writing out my thoughts at 1 AM.
+I’m not sure why, perhaps that there feels like there are plenty of movie reviews already, or that reviewing a television show feels like there’s more to write about since there’s simply more content to discuss, or that I feel more invested since I’ve spent longer watching.
+But alas, on the subway ride home, I had some thoughts as to what I had just watched.
+So here I am, writing out my thoughts at 1 AM after an AMC Discount Tuesday showing.

 Spoilers Ahead